Schedule Template

 To use extended reach, it must first be added in the template properties.
 When extended reach has been added to the schedule template’s properties, the Reach drop-down list will be visible in the schedule template page.

-- Enable the Extend Candidate Search, Extend Open Schedules and/or Extend Trade Participants options.
+3. Enable the Extend Candidate Search, Extend Open Schedules and/or Extend Trade Participants options. image example These options will:

 See Using Extended Reach for details.